How does this medication work? What will it do for me?

 Diabetes: Antiretroviral medications such as darunavir may increase blood sugar levels.
 If you have diabetes or are at risk for developing diabetes, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is required.

 Fat redistribution: Over time, this medication may change how fat is distributed in your body and may change your body shape.
-You may notice increased fat in the upper back and neck, breast, around the back, chest, and stomach area.
+You may notice increased fat in the upper back and neck, breasts, or around the back, chest, and stomach area.
 Or you may notice loss of fat from the legs, arms, and face.
 The long-term effects of this are not known.

-Immune reconstitution syndrome: This medication may cause immune reconstitution syndrome, where signs and symptoms of inflammation from previous infections appear.
+Immune reconstitution inflammatory syndrome: This medication may cause immune reconstitution inflammatory syndrome, where signs and symptoms of inflammation from previous infections appear.
 These symptoms occur soon after starting anti-HIV medications and can vary.
 They are thought to occur as a result of the immune system improving and being able to fight infections that have been present without symptoms, such as pneumonia, herpes, or tuberculosis.
 Report any new symptoms to your doctor immediately.

 Liver function: Liver disease or reduced liver function may cause this medication to build up in the body, causing side effects.
 If you have liver problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 Your doctor may want to test your liver function regularly with blood tests while you are taking this medication.
 People with severe liver disease should not take cobicistat-darunavir.